NLP @ NUP (Spring 2025)

 1 | Search Engine | 2025-03-14 | 2025-04-03 |

 Assignments are available only to the enrolled students.
 The solutions should be submitted to Kaggle by the end of the deadline day (AoE time zone).
-Please grant read access to the notebooks with your solutions to the course staff.
+Please grant read access to the notebooks with your solutions to the course staff: Olga, Mikhail, and Dmitry.

 Grading

-- The course contains three assignments, and you must complete all three to pass
+- The course has three assignments, all of which must be completed to pass

-- Assignments are graded automatically using the Kaggle leaderboard
+- Assignments are auto-graded via the Kaggle leaderboard

-- Your solutions must score higher than the baseline scores set by course staff
+- Your solutions must exceed the baseline scores set by course staff

-- The use of large language models (LLMs) for doing the assignments is permitted, but you are expected to be able to explain every single line of your code
+- You may use large language models (LLMs) for coding, but you must be able to fully explain every line of your code

 Resources